ViktorHadzhiyanev/Valentines-Day-Quiz/README.md

 # ❤️ Valentine's Day Quiz ❤️

 This is a website created for celebrating Valentine's Day!
-The project features a set of questions that partners need to answer together.
+The project features a set of questions that partner need to answer.
 After answering all the questions, confetti and music are triggered on the screen, and the results are calculated immediately.

 ## Features